OEmreTURAN/Adaptive-A-Star-and-NSGA-II-Framework-for-Multi-Goal-Navigation-of-Mobile-Robots/README.md

 ## Citation

-If you use this software in academic work, cite the accompanying manuscript:
+If you use this software in academic work, cite the accompanying manuscript once it has been published:

-**Turan O E, Mısır O and Ozden M, Adaptive A*/NSGA-II Framework for Multi-Goal Navigation of Mobile Robots.
-Measurement Science and Technology**
+**Turan O E, Mısır O and Ozden M, Adaptive A*/NSGA-II Framework for Multi-Goal Navigation of Mobile Robots.**

 ## Support